Saint Javelin: Campaign

 The desire of regular people to help Ukrainians impacted by the war helped fuel the Saint Javelin campaign, which has already raised over $1 million.

 As a former marketer and journalist, Christian Borys has stated that the response to Saint Javelin, which sells the image on everything from tote bags to sweatshirts, flags and stickers, has been "overwhelming", with thousands of orders coming in each day.
 All profits from the sale of Saint Javelin goods goes to charities that assist Ukrainians.
 Some items sold by Saint Javelin are earmarked for specific efforts or causes in Ukraine.
 For example, shirts and other items sold as part of the 'rainbow collection' are earmarked to support LGBTQ+ Ukrainians who do not yet have full and equal rights in Ukraine.

 Other items sold by Saint Javelin depict iconic and viral moments of defiance from Ukrainians during the Russian invasion of Ukraine that are considered 'memes of resistance' that have been made popular online.
-This includes references to a Ukrainian woman telling Russian soldiers to put sunflower seeds in their pockets so that they would grow where their bodies would lay in Ukraine, the statement from the defenders of Snake Island to a Russian warship that asked for their surrender who in turn replied 'Russian warship, go fuck yourself' and NAFO memes that refute Russian propaganda and disinformation online while collecting donations for Ukraine and the Georgian Legion in Ukraine.
+This includes references to a Ukrainian woman telling Russian soldiers to put sunflower seeds in their pockets so that they would grow where their bodies would lie in Ukraine, the statement from the defenders of Snake Island to a Russian warship that asked for their surrender who in turn replied 'Russian warship, go fuck yourself' and NAFO memes that refute Russian propaganda and disinformation online while collecting donations for Ukraine and the Georgian Legion in Ukraine.